Hog Hat Zone

 How students master Hog Hat Zone

 The student will continue to work on Hog Hat Zone until the skills in the exercise are mastered.
 Then, the exercise is closed.
-To learn more see About completing a program.
+To learn more see Completing a component.

 Tip: For a complete list of content used in the exercise, check the teacher manual (